arpastrana/directional_clustering/README.md

 `mesh_filename`_`vectorfield_name`_`clustering_algo_name`_`n_clusters.json`.

 5. To visualize the results of the clustering process, run `01_plotting.py`.
-Don't forget, to use the `--help` flag to see the documentation the available command line arguments.
+Don't forget to use the `--help` flag to see the documentation the available command line arguments.

 ```